Join live or receive a link to the recording and earn a CE certificate

 Sponsored by ClassLink

-If you attend the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording and would like a CE certificate, join the Leadership and Innovation community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Leadership and Innovationcommunity and go to the CE Quizzes link in the Community Toolbox.

 Leadership is the essence of the role of all superintendents and education leaders in whatever capacity they serve.
 In today’s world—where change is happening at an ever-accelerating pace—core leaderships skills are more critical than ever for all professional educators.